staking-foundation/docs/docs/11-comparison.md

 ## Designed for compatibility

-Diva's Liquid Staking is design to work just like popular staking protocols:
+Diva's Liquid Staking is designed to work just like popular staking protocols:

 - [Anyone can stake with Diva](participants) with no minimum ETH requirement.
 - [divETH and wdivETH](lst) allow for easy integration in Defi.